 \subsection{Introduction}

 In the previous sections, we have established a number of striking properties of the special and weak fan functionals and $\exists^{2}$.
 This section is devoted to a detailed analysis of the computational power of the aforementioned functionals and their combinations.
-For the sake of better readability, we will use capital letters from the Latin alphabet to denote objects of type 2.
+For the sake of readability, we will use capital letters from the Latin alphabet to denote objects of type 2.

-As a result of our refined analysis, the weak fan functional will be established as being \emph{weaker} than the special one \emph{in the following concrete way}: There exists an instance of the weak fan functional which provides hyperarithmetical output for hyperarithmetical input, but no such instance of the special fan functional exists.
-These results are interesting in their own right, but are also the key to the `phase transition' from in Section \ref{weako}.
-These results will be refined further in Section~\ref{appendixvandenieuwmoer}.
+As a result of our refined analysis, certain weak fan functionals will be established as being \emph{weaker} than special ones \emph{in the following concrete way}: there exists a weak fan functional which provides hyperarithmetical output for hyperarithmetical input, but no such special fan functional exists.
+These results are interesting in their own right, but are also the key to the results from Section \ref{weako}.

 We recall the agreed-upon meaning of `computable' (Kleene S1-S9) and metatheory ($\ZFC$) from Section \ref{tokie}.
-In this section, we will rely heavily on the classical theory for the hyperarithmetical, the $\Pi^1_1$ and the $\Sigma^1_1$-sets and on the computability theory of $\exists^{2}$.
+In this section, we will rely heavily on the classical theory for the hyperarithmetical, $\Pi^1_1$, and $\Sigma^1_1$-sets, and on the computability theory of $\exists^{2}$.
 We do not give original references to each result we make use of, but refer to \cite{Sacks.high} for an introduction to the field.